no-trbl-2-u/FCC_node-express/README.md

 npm run start
 ```

+After you run these commands, you can open up ```./server_START.js ``` and follow along with the comments, the README, and if you get REALLY stuck, you can take a look at ```./server_FINAL.js```

+*Final Note: You will NOT be able to hand this in to "Complete" the task in FCC.
+You can only do that if you use their glitch.com repository, which is where some people are having problems.
+Oh well, we're here for the knowledge anyway, not for a tick in a box, right?* 😸
-## Curriculum
+## Curriculum 🏫 💻
-* Meet the Node consoles
+* Meet the Node consoles 🤝
   * Log "Hello World" from the server
   * server.js - line 23

-* Start a Working Express Server
+* Start a Working Express Server 🔰
   * At the bottom of your code, use app.listen(PORT, HANDLER) to begin listening for other app.METHODs
     * server.js - line 21
   * Create another route via ```app.get()```